Alba Longa: Legendary history

+The Roman tradition held that Alba Longa was an urbanised city-state which founded a number of Latin colonies which it then organised into a Latin League.
+This narrative is implausible, likely anachronistic, and "cannot be historically true in a literal sense".
+Archaeological evidence indicates the presence of small villages in the area of the Alban hills during the late Bronze and early Iron Ages, but they failed to develop into cities and "are certainly unlikely to have founded Rome".

 Founding myth

 According to Roman mythology, after the fall of Troy in 1184 BC, Aeneas led a group of surviving Trojans through the Mediterranean Sea to Sicily, Carthage, and eventually the Italian Peninsula.
 On landing in Italy he was welcomed by Latinus, king of the early Latins.
 Soon, Aeneas married king Latinus' daughter, Lavinia, and founded the city of Lavinium in her name.
 Latinus later fell in war, making Aeneas king of the Latins and his son Ascanius (also called Iulus) his successor.

-A few years later Aeneas was killed in battle, like Latinus, and Ascanius became king of the Latins.
-Ascanius reportedly built Alba Longa as his capital on the slope of Mount Alba, resettling six hundred families there as a colony of Lavinium in 1151 BC, only thirty years after Lavinium itself was founded.
-His descendants ruled the Latins for another five hundred years.
+A few years later, Aeneas was killed in battle, like Latinus, and Ascanius became king of the Latins.
+Ascanius is said to have built Alba Longa as his capital on the slope of Mount Alba, resettling six hundred families there as a colony of Lavinium in 1151 BC, only thirty years after Lavinium itself was founded.
+His descendants then ruled the Latins for another five hundred years.
+According to the grammarian Festus, these kings were considered the source of the red or Tyrian purple calceus mulleus later worn by the Roman patricians.

 Latin league

-Alba Longa was the leading city of the roughly thirty cities that made up the Latin League.
-The league's conferences were held by the Ferentine spring, in the scenic part of the valley between Albano and Marino.
+Alba Longa was reportedly the leading city of the roughly thirty cities, its colonies, that it led in the Latin League.
+The league's conferences were held by the Ferentine spring, in the scenic part of the valley between Albano and Marino, until the middle of the fourth century.
 The sacrifices of the league were offered on the Alban mountain from which all the country of Latium might be seen.